Accenture/mercury/guides/CHAPTER-6.md

 }
 ```

-In this hello world REST endpoint, JAX-RS run the "hello" method asynchronously without waiting for a response.
+In this hello world REST endpoint, JAX-RS runs the "hello" method asynchronously without waiting for a response.

 The example code copies the HTTP requests and sends it as the request payload to the "hello.world" function.
 The function is defined in the MainApp like this: